ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/advanced_soc/creating_peripheral.md

 ---
 # User change
-title: "Creating custom AXI4 Peripheral"
+title: "Create a custom AXI4 Peripheral"

 weight: 3 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"
 ---

-1. Xilinx Vivado provides a simplified way to create an AXI4 peripheral using a wizard.
-Click “Tools” -> “Create and Package New IP”.
+The Xilinx Vivado tools provide a simplified way to create an AXI4 peripheral.
+You can follow the steps outlined below to create the peripheral.

+1. Start by clicking “Tools” -> “Create and Package New IP”.
 Click “Next” and choose the following option:

     ![Creating AXI4 peripheral](Images/Picture7.png)